allenai/natural-instructions/tasks/README.md

 `task847_pubmedqa_question_generation` | Generating question from context (based on pubmed_QA) | Question Generation
-`task848_pubmedqa_classification` | Classifying if the objective is present or not (based on pubmed_QA) | Classification `task849_pubmedqa_answer_generation` | Generating answer from context and question (based on pubmed_QA) | Answer Generation
+`task848_pubmedqa_classification` | Classifying if the objective is present or not (based on pubmed_QA) | Classification `task849_pubmedqa_answer_generation` | Generating answer from context and question (based on pubmed_QA) | Answer Generation `task1151_politifact_classification` | Given a statement and subject of discussion, your task is to classify whether it's a correct subject or not. | Classification